PtolemyLovesYou/ptolemy/README.md

 # Build Python client (necessary for running the prototype frontend)
 > make build-client

+# If you want to run postgres and redis in docker:
+> docker compose up -d postgres redis # add redis_insight if you want a redis GUI

 # In a separate terminal, start experimental Streamlit frontend
 > make run-prototype-app

+# In a separate terminal, start the query engine
+> make run-query-engine
 ```

 # Configuration